 We knew that Churchill was begging Roosevelt to get in the war.

-Because they thought that they couldn't win that war without the United States, and I think there's a lot of truth to that.
+And I think there's a lot of truth to that.

-And we paid a very heavy price for being involved in World War II, obviously fighting in the Pacific, where my father fought, but also fighting, you know, slamming the beaches in Normandy and all those Americans that gave their lives in World War II.
+And we paid a very heavy price for being involved in World War II, obviously fighting in the Pacific, where my father fought, but also fighting, you know, slamming the beaches of Normandy and all those Americans that gave their lives in World War II.

-But we also know what was happening, and we knew that this maniacal megalomaniac, evil Hitler was on the march and was literally destroying millions of human souls.
+But we also know what was happening, and we knew that this maniacal megalomaniac, evil Hitler, was on the march and was literally destroying millions of human souls.

-Now, that gives us a moment in history where we could thread a needle and maybe create a lasting peace of all of those countries against Iran, and if you start stop Iran from getting nuclear weapons, it goes a long way to creating a long-term peace.
+Now, that gives us a moment in history where we could thread a needle and maybe create a lasting peace of all of those countries against Iran.

 And they say, but what do you do in Syria when you see that they're using chemical weapons against innocent men, women, and children?

-I don't think there's much we can.
+I don't think there's much we can, there's not much thinking here for me.

-You'd rather not, you'd rather not have it happen.
+You'd rather not have it happen.

 I'd rather there not be evil in the world, but there is.